apauley/HollingBerries/README.md

 ===============
 An example csv file is in this directory (produce.csv).
 We use the following fields:

+*   Supplier ID.
+    All suppliers are equal, but some are more equal than others.
-    Product code.
+*   Product code.
     This tells us what kind of produce we're dealing with.
-    Description.
+*   Description.
     We can print part of this on the price tag.
-    Delivery date.
+*   Delivery date.
     YYYY-MM-DD.
 We use this to calculate the sell-by date.
-    Cost price.
+*   Cost price.
     In cents.
-    Unit count.
+*   Unit count.
     We need to print a price tag for each item delivered.

 The Output File
 ===============